 - Book Flexible Rates, Then Cancel Smart: If Booking.com gives a “flexible” option, book it, change the date, and sometimes cancel for free.
 You can also cancel a free cancellation booking a few days before arrival and switch to a cheaper non-refundable version.

 - Sliplagging (Hidden City Ticketing): Use services like Skiplagged to find cheaper flights where your destination is a layover, not the final stop.
-Just bring carry-on only.
+Just bring a carry-on only.

 - Always Do Online Check-In (Carry-On Only): It helps you avoid weight checks on budget airlines.
 They rarely check if you’re not checking in at the counter.